Where We Started

 TDSi is proud of its heritage and since our formation in 1982 we have carried on the traditions of innovation, quality and customer service.
 Take a look at the timeline below to see some of our key milestones.

-We generated our own MICROCARD technology along with readers and cards (where each number of card was unique) never producing duplicate cards.
+We generated our own MICROCARD technology along with readers and cards (where each number of the card was unique) never producing duplicate cards.

 TDSi then took the MICROCARD card technology that had developed within TIMELORD and turned it into an access control product, named MICROLOCK.
 At the time, unbeknown to TDSi this product was unique, there was no other product in the marketplace similar to this.